-The MAQ20-BRDG1 module with s/n 1234567-89 has an address offset of 2000 4 = 8000
+The MAQ20-BRDG1 module with s/n 1234567-89 has an address offset of 2000 \ 4 = 8000

-Write to register address 8000 + 122 = 8122 a data value of 4 to set Signal Data Average Weight Write to register address 8000 + 126 = 8126 a data value of 4 to set Excitation Data Average Weight
+Write to system register address 8000+122 = 8122 a data value of 4 to set Signal Data Average Weight

+Write to system register address 8000+126 = 8126 a data value of 4 to set Excitation Data Average Weight

-Read from register address 8000 + 1034 = 9034 the Channel 2 signal minimum data LSB Read from register address 8000 + 1035 = 9035 the Channel 2 signal minimum data MSB
+Read from system register address 8000+1034 = 9034 the Channel 2 signal minimum data LSB Read from system register address 8000+1035 = 9035 the Channel 2 signal minimum data MSB

-Read from register address 8000 + 1054 = 9054 the Channel 2 signal maximum data LSB Read from register address 8000 + 1055 = 9055 the Channel 2 signal maximum data MSB
+Read from system register address 8000+1054 = 9054 the Channel 2 signal maximum data LSB Read from system register address 8000+1055 = 9055 the Channel 2 signal maximum data MSB

-Note that minimum and maximum data is not stored for the excitation
+Note that minimum and maximum data is not stored for the excitation.

-Read from register address 8000 + 1074 = 9074 the Channel 2 signal average data LSB Read from register address 8000 + 1075 = 9075 the Channel 2 signal average data MSB
+Read from system register address 8000+1074 = 9074 the Channel 2 signal average data LSB Read from system register address 8000+1075 = 9075 the Channel 2 signal average data MSB

-Read from register address 8000 + 1082 = 9082 the Channel 2 excitation average data LSB Read from register address 8000 + 1083 = 9083 the Channel 2 excitation average data MSB
+Read from system register address 8000+1082 = 9082 the Channel 2 excitation average data LSB Read from system register address 8000+1083 = 9083 the Channel 2 excitation average data MSB

-20.0 V/V Ratiometric Signal Representation
+23.0 V/V Ratiometric Signal Representation

-Many strain gage signal conditioners use a four wire connection to the bridge to simplify field wiring.
+Many strain gage signal conditioners use a four-wire connection to the bridge to simplify field wiring.
 Four wire connections require the excitation voltage source to be accurate and stable over temperature, time, and load.
 They also require short connections between the strain gage and signal conditioner to reduce errors caused by voltage drops across wiring resistance.
-One method to reduce these errors is outlined in Section 13.0 Remote Sense.
+One method to reduce these errors is outlined in the Remote Sense section of this manual.
 Another method to eliminate these errors is ratiometric signal representation.
 Because a Wheatstone bridge output is directly related to the bridge excitation voltage, by using a ratiometric measurement, variations in bridge output due to excitation changes over time, temperature, load, or leadwire resistance cancel out.